Amaurosis Fugax Symptoms, Treatment, and Diagnosis

 What are the Causes of Amaurosis Fugax?

-Blood flow in the central retinal artery may be obstructed due to various reasons such as clots or plaque.
 This traverses the route from a larger artery such as the one from the neck (carotid artery) or from the heart towards the eye.
-Plaque is a combination of various substances such as cholesterol, polysaccharides, fat, water, etc.

 Hereditary problems such as heart diseases, hypertension, cholesterol problems, or other bad habits including alcohol, cigarettes, or drug abuse can also be the underlying cause.
 Risk increases with diabetes and aging.